Camping Hacks from a Clueless Camper –

 Some of the parts came the Saturday before the trip.
 Since the parts were needed to make the pop-up camper raise and lower, we couldn’t really do any cleaning or work fixing up the camper until about Tuesday of the week we were leaving on Friday morning.
 This made the situation a little frantic and it involved some pretty serious redneck engineering on the part of RiflemanDad, but by Friday, we had a camper that was at least as hospitable as a tent.

 We didn’t have much time to work out any sort of organizational system in the camper.
-I had held off on purchasing many items (hanging organizers, plastic storage tubs, etc.) until we were sure the camper could even be fixed.
-Fortunately there were a few items I already had on hand for other purposes that turned into some pretty nice camping hacks.
+I had held off on purchasing many items (hanging organizers, plastic storage tubs, etc.) until we were sure the camper could even be repaired.
+Fortunately, there were a few items I already had on hand for other purposes that turned into some pretty nice small camper hacks.

 Camping Hack #1 – Metal Rings

 I don’t even know where I picked up these metal rings, but I had two packs of them in the basket of stuff I had been stashing away all summer for this camping trip.
 You can find lots of different sizes of metal rings on Amazon, but to be quite honest, they’re asking more than I would pay for them.